mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Build a LPF/HPF using a single inductor.

 # Semiconductor Devices
+## Device Physics
+- What's the difference between P-type semiconductors vs N-type semiconductors?
 - What's a depletion region and how does it form?
 - What materials are typically used for semiconductors?
 - What is doping?
 - How does doping improve performance?
 - What elements are typically used for doping?
+- What is charge mobility?
+- What charge carriers are dominant in P-type semiconductors vs N-type semiconductors?
-- Which charge carriers are more mobile - holes or electrons?
+- Which charge carriers are more mobile: holes or electrons?
-- What's the difference between P-type semiconductors vs N-type semiconductors?
 - Why do N-type semiconductors typically have lower resistance?

 ## Diodes